 The Class A equipment is not intended for use in residential locations where the electrical power is provided by the public low-voltage supply system.
-There may be potential difficulties in ensuring electromagnetic compatibility in those locations, due to conducted as well as radiated disturbances.
+There can be potential difficulties in ensuring electromagnetic compatibility in those locations, due to conducted as well as radio-frequency disturbances.

-This equipment complies with IEC 61000-3-12 provided that the short-circuit power S{sc} is greater than or equal to:
+This equipment complies with IEC 61000-3-12 provided that the short-circuit power Ssc is greater than or equal to:

-HOT ROD 500S: S{sc} ≥ 12MVA
+HOT ROD 500S: $S{sc} \ge 12 \text{ MVA}$

 at the interface point between the user's supply and the public system.
-It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a short circuit power S{sc} greater than or equal to data on the table above.
+It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a short circuit power Ssc greater than or equal to data on the table above.

-This equipment must be used by qualified personnel.
+This equipment have to be used by qualified personnel.
 Be sure that all installation, operation, maintenance and repair procedures are performed only by qualified person.
 Read and understand this manual before operating this equipment.
-Failure to follow the instructions in this manual could cause serious personal injury, loss of life, or damage to this equipment.
+Failure to follow the instructions in this manual could cause serious personal injury, loss of life, or equipment damage.
 Read and understand the following explanations of the warning symbols.
 Lincoln Electric is not responsible for damages caused by improper installation, improper care or abnormal operation.